Silmaen/OwlDelivery/README.md

 ### DOMAIN_NAME

 The domain of this server.
 This parameter is mandatory because used in CSRF resolution of POST REQUESTS.
-By default: '127.0.0.1' and 'localhost' are used.
+By default, '127.0.0.1' and 'localhost' are used.
 It is also important to add the port if not using standard http or https ports in request.

 If you can access to this server by the url `http://10.15.165.12:7856`